Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138271.png) [My Best Pal]( https://retroachievements.org/achievement/125558)
 _Win the Dog race with your dog._

 The Dog race is on Winter 19 and there is only one per year.
-Like in the previous achievement, it is a dog race however, you can enter your own dog in.
+Like in the previous achievement, it is a dog race.
+However, you can enter your own dog in it.
 All you need to do is enter it and win the race, you’ll get a picture, and the achievement will unlock.
 However, if you don’t train your dog, then he will not do well.
 The best ways to train him are pretty much raise his affection and feed him every day.
-His dish is outside the doghouse, put food in it, plus give him attention and he will perform better in the races.
+His dish is outside the doghouse.
+Put food in it, plus give him attention and he will perform better in the races.

 =-----------------------------------------------------------=

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138269.png) [Off to the Races]( https://retroachievements.org/achievement/125560)
 _Win the Horse Race with your horse and get the picture._

-The Horse Race is on Spring 17 and Fall 28, there are two horse races a year.
+The Horse Race is on Spring 17 and Fall 28 (there are two horse races a year).
 Like your dog, you can train your horse to do better in the race.
 Essentially you need to brush it, whistle to is and riding it a little each day will train it to perform better in the race.
 The horse also needs to be fully grown meaning this achievement cannot be done on the first race in the game.
 But, enter your horse after it is fully grown and trained, watch it win and you will be awarded the picture and the achievement.

 =-----------------------------------------------------------=